 Having followed his heart to Salzburg, it was there that Hubert found his new band: keyboarder Stefan Engel, drummer Wolfgang Maier and guitarist Reinhard Stranzinger.
 The Alpinkatzen were complete with the addition of Sabine Kapfinger, the 18 year old singer and yodeller from whom Hubert learned to yodel.
 In 1992 the album Aufgeigen statt niederschiassen was released.
 The songs Heast as nit, Weit, weit weg and in particular Koa Hiatamadl caught the attention of radio stations and suddenly Hubert and his Alpinkatzen were in the charts and on everyone's lips.
 In 1994 Omunduntn was released.
 The band toured extensively and even abroad there were standing ovations and encores at shows in Paris, Texas and New York.
 On 1st November, Hubert von Goisern and the Alpinkatzen played their last concert together.

-The final concerts in Munich's Circus Krone were filmed by Dana Vávrová and Joseph Vilsmaier and released as Wia die Zeit vergeht.
+The final concert in Munich's Circus Krone was filmed by Dana Vávrová and Joseph Vilsmaier and released as Wia die Zeit vergeht.
 A live double album of the same name was also released.
 Together with designer Klaus Höller Hubert produced a number of fashion collections.
 In 1995 he made his acting debut opposite Martina Gedeck in the TV film Hölleisengretl.
 The same year he also composed the soundtrack to Joseph Vilsmaier's major film Schlafes Bruder together with Norbert Schneider.

 In March 1996 Hubert von Goisern presented an Austrian tour by the Tibetan Institute of Performing Arts (TIPA).
 His interest in the Tibetan situation was peaked and just two months later he travelled Tibet with exiled Tibetan Tseten Peldon Zöchbauer.
 They spent six weeks in the country and Hubert returned to Europe, shocked by the Tibetans' lack of freedom